Wedding photography that captures real emotion and radiates ‘you’? QUADRUPLE CHECK

 I’ve never felt happier or more fulfilled.

-I’m nothing without these four lovely ladies.
-We make one hell of a team and have created some wonderful albums and films together.
+I’m nothing without these two lovely ladies.
+We make one hell of a team!

 Things are just so much better when Poppy’s around.
 Her office is located on the nearest sofa and her duties include but are not limited to: snoring in an adorable manner, grade A cuddles, lap-warming and napping for Britain.
 She’s all ears if you need a chat.